pppisar/ArmsSupplyDatabase/queries/README.md

 ```

 ## Query №10
-> Calculate the quantity delivered for each weapon type across all completed deliveries.
+> For each type of weapon, calculate the quantity that has been supplied for all supplies.
 > The result should be sorted in descending order based on the total quantity.
 ```sql
 select nazev_typ, sum(mnozstvi) as celkem_zbrani_tohoto_typu